HTML Entity Encoder

 Enter text to see conversion

 HTML entities are special character sequences that begin with an ampersand (&) and end with a semicolon (;).
-They are used to display reserved characters in HTML that would otherwise be interpreted as HTML code, or to display characters that are not easily typed on a keyboard.
+They serve two critical purposes: displaying reserved HTML characters as literal text rather than code, and representing characters that aren't easily typed on standard keyboards.

 Common examples include: